jackha/pixel-clock/README.rst

 - Atmega 328 microcontroller
 - DS3231 realtime clock module
 - ws2812 8x8 LED display aka NeoPixel.
-- Control using a rotary encoder /w button plus a separate button.
+- Control using a rotary encoder /w button.

+The case consist of a front and a back part.
+It is modeled in OpenSCAD.

+The pcb is designed in Eagle.

 All is work in progress.